aspuru-guzik-group/funsies/paper/paper.md

 effort.
-This system had to support our existing shell-based and Python-based scripts, and be flexible enough for rapid prototyping all the way to large-scale computational campaigns, and provide an embeddable solution that can be bundled within other software.
-CITE:14 Finally, we were looking for a tool that could integrate data generation and storage, to avoid the common practice of transforming the filesystem into what is effectively a schema-less database.
+This system had to support our existing shell-based and Python-based scripts, and be flexible enough for rapid prototyping all the way to large-scale computational campaigns, and provide an embeddable solution that can be bundled within other software [@lavigne_automatic_2020].
+Finally, we were looking for a tool that could integrate data generation and storage, to avoid the common practice of transforming the filesystem into what is effectively a schema-less database.
 We developed `funsies` to address those needs.

 # Features and Implementation